linuxdeepin/deepin-calculator/src/assets/deepin-calculator/calculator/en_US/calculator.md

 | A~F       | Letters | They are only activated in hexadecimal.                      |
 | <<, >>      | Movement   operators | Click them to move left or right. |

+## Functions

+### Use thousands / ten-thousands separator

+Calculator supports thousands / ten-thousands separator.
+When the expression is in thousands, you can right-click the current expression area and select **Use ten-thousands separator**.
+When the expression is ten thousands, right-click the current expression area and select **Use thousands separator**.